probtn/readthedocs-en/reports_description.rst

     Reoprt about view duration of button content (``ContentShowedDuration``) grouped by intervals

 * **Detailed by App**
-    One othe base reports.
+    One of the base reports.
 Contain reports unloaded by app.

     Variants of data output:

     1. *by Date* - total by date